DataHerb/dataherb.github.io/add.md

 Adding your dataset is free and easy.
 You manage your datasets, DataHerb makes it easy to be accessed.

+> Datasets that can be used to enhance machine learning datasets are the priorities at the moment.
+These datasets can be very helpful to the open data community as well as all data scientists/engineers.

 ## List Your Dataset on DataHerb

 It only takes **two steps**: